Anti-Doping

 Rule Violations

-1. Presence of a prohibited substance or its metabolites or markers in an Athlete’s sample
+Presence: Presence of a prohibited substance or its metabolites or markers in an Athlete’s sample.

-2. Use or attempted use by an Athlete of a prohibited substance or a prohibited method
+Use: Use or attempted use by an athlete of a prohibited substance or a prohibited method.

-4. Whereabouts failures (any combination of three missed tests and/or filing failures within a 12-month period by an Athlete)
+Whereabouts Failures: Any combination of three missed tests and/or filing failures within a 12-month period by an athlete in a registered testing pool (RTP).

-9. Complicity (assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving an Anti-Doping Rule Violation)
+Complicity: Assisting, encouraging, aiding, abetting, conspiring, covering up or any other type of intentional complicity involving an ADRV.

 OUR ADRV PROCESS